How Does No-Fault Auto Insurance Work?

-What is No-Fault Auto Insurance?
+What Is No-Fault Auto Insurance?

 No-fault auto insurance is a type of car insurance where your insurance company automatically pays you for certain damages, regardless of fault, up to a certain limit.

-16 states in the United States have no-fault auto insurance laws.
+Sixteen states in the United States have no-fault auto insurance laws.

 All provinces in Canada have some type of no-fault auto insurance available to accident victims.
 Other countries have governmental systems that provide no-fault insurance to accident victims.

 No-fault auto insurance exists in contrast to a tort insurance system.
-Under a tort insurance system, someone will be found at fault for a collision – even if fault is determined to be 50/50.
+Under a tort insurance system, someone will be found at fault for a collision – even if the fault is determined to be 50/50.

 Which States Have No-Fault Auto Insurance?

-16 states across America have no-fault auto insurance laws.
+Sixteen states across America have no-fault auto insurance laws.
 Those states include: